The Inheritance (TV series)

 The Inheritance is a four-part British drama television series, first broadcast in the UK on Channel 5 on 4 September 2023.

 Plot

 When father-of-three Dennis (Larry Lamb) dies unexpectedly, his adult children are left bereft.
-But their grief is quickly overshadowed by anger, confusion and suspicion when they learn that he recently changed his will and they won't be receiving any part of his estate.
+However, their grief is quickly overshadowed by anger, confusion and suspicion when they learn that he recently changed his will and they will not be receiving any part of his estate.